-The federally funded National School Chaplaincy and Student Welfare program has been a great help, but not all school chaplains receive government funding… and it is important to note that the NSCSWP program is only meant to be a contribution towards the costs of a chaplaincy service.
+The federally funded National School Chaplaincy Program has been a great help, but not all school chaplains receive government funding… and it is important to note that the NSCP program is only meant to be a contribution towards the costs of a chaplaincy service.

 To ensure local chaplaincy services remain sustainable, local community support is vital.
 SU QLD supports the initiative by appointing, training and equipping school chaplains.

 Your support can help keep chappies in schools... and continue to bring hope to a young generation.

 Some of our chaplaincy services are provided under the National School Chaplaincy Program and have been partially funded by the Australian Government Department of Education.The views expressed on our website do not necessarily represent the views of the Australian Government Department of Education.

 If you would like to find out how you can bring hope to a young generation, please click here.

 2015 School Chaplaincy Snapshot